LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_overview.md

 ## Proactive messaging capabilities

-* Create targeted outbound campaigns and route consumer responses into the LivePerson agent workspace, where conversations can be handled by humans, automation (using our built-in Conversation Builder) or a tango of both.
+* Create targeted outbound campaigns and route consumer responses into the LivePerson Agent Workspace, where conversations can be handled by humans, automation (using our built-in Conversation Builder) or a tango of both.
 * When a consumer responds, the agent or bot who receives the response message will also have context of the outbound message that was sent to the customer for a more streamlined experience.
 * Create personalised and targeted campaigns by using variables - each recipient can have personalized content
 * If using WhatsApp, apply for approval from Facebook for your outbound templates directly from the tool